hummingbot/hummingbot/documentation/docs/liquidity-mining.md

 !!! warning "Terms subject to change"
     Please check this page or the [Miner's app](https://miners.hummingbot.io) for the most up-to-date terms.<br/>We will notify participants of changes, if any, on our [Discord](https://discord.hummingbot.io) and [reddit](https://www.reddit.com/r/Hummingbot/).

-!!! note "Campaign updates for the week starting July 21, 2020 12.00am UTC"
+!!! note "Campaign updates for the week starting July 28, 2020 12.00am UTC"
-    <li>**New COTI campaign** is live!
+    After discussions with miners and traders in our community, we have decided to revise the spread density function constant to increase rewards for placing orders with tighter spreads vs those placed at wider spreads.

+    You can read more about it in our [Reddit post](https://www.reddit.com/r/Hummingbot/comments/hx9wy5/change_to_spread_factor_constant_more_rewards_for/).

 **Current reward period: July 28, 2020 12.00am UTC to August 3, 2020 12.00am UTC**